In a first, Coronaviruses found in 2 species of Indian bats

 The outbreak of COVID-19 disease caused by SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) virus has been linked to bats and pangolins, but there is no conclusive evidence yet to prove that the virus jumped from bats to humans via an intermediary species.

-Bats are beleived to be reservoirs for a broad range of coronaviruses, and are often transmitted to humans through an intermediate host.
+Bats are believed to be reservoirs for a broad range of coronaviruses and are often transmitted to humans through an intermediate host.

 Earlier, the researchers carried out a genome sequence of the virus associated with the respiratory disease outbreak in China, isolated from a patient working in the seafood market linked to the initial cases.